State: New Delhi

-Safdarjung-tomb or safdarjung maqbhara is built in Mughal architecture.
+Safdarjung-tomb or safdarjung maqbhara is a beautiful garden tomb located in New Delhi, India.
+It is built in Mughal architecture.
 The tomb is built

 in sandstone and marble.
 This tomb is a simple garden tomb.
 This